 1.)
 What is Rodgers' thesis/argument?

 2.)
-Did you find his argument persuasive?
+Did you find the author's argument and main points persuasive?
 Why or why not?

 3.)
 What are the main points of this book?

 4.)
-What are the main primary sources?
+What are the main primary sources that the author incorporates?
 Provide detailed answers.

 5.)
-What scholarship does Rodgers build upon and contribute to?
+What sort of scholarship does Rodgers build upon and contribute to with this work?

 6.)
 Did you find this work to be engaging?

 7.)
-Who is the target audience?
+Who is the author's target audience for this piece?
 Can both scholars and non-academics benefit from the contents of this work?